What is the main source of law authorising this entity form?

 Does the entity possess separate legal personality?

-The SLLC has legal personality.
+The SLLC has a legal personality.

 (Maximum) period of existence